salazarbrandon1257/Personal-Website-v2/content/jobs/Paycom/index.md

 ---

 - Develop UI using jQuery, JavaScript, Ajax, HTML, and CSS to support seamless user experience
-- Identify and resolve several security issues involving SQL Injections and XSS vulnerabilities
+- Identify and resolve security issues involving SQL Injections and XSS vulnerabilities
 - Fix major bugs affecting millions of users on a daily, weekly, and monthly basis based on priority
 - Optimize web application performance, write Unit Tests, and work on RESTful API
 - Languages: PHP, JavaScript, MySQL, HTML/CSS